 If you’re anywhere else in the world:

 See above how everyone hates too much change in the world.
 Also, anyone in a war-torn country in the Mideast or Africa casting a glance to France as a haven might find the door slamming shut.
-Immigration, especially from Islamic countries
+Immigration, especially from Islamic countries, has been a hot-button issue in this election, and Le Pen wants to temporarily ban even legal immigration.

 If you’re into the markets: